bespoke-silicon-group/accelerator-debugger/README.md

 `VSplit`.

 ## Using the Debugger
+### Terminology
+* fedge: advance one clock edge
+* redge: reverse one clock edge
+* rstep: Go backwards one line in source
+* step: step forward one line in source
+* where <module>: Give source listing of where a core's execution is (+asm?) in parallel
+* info: List signals in module; maybe with special casing for Memory/Core
+* break: Set breakpoint
+* lsbrk: list breakpoints
+* delete: delete breakpoint

+### ELF Stubs
+[ ] Way to specify "PC" module, basically, what we'd step [ ] Step line of source code in a given core
+[ ] List source location (give address, "PC" module, signal name)
+    * Alt -- just step based on a specific signal
+    * User can give module (module needs to be "PC" module) or signal name;
+      step takes current signal value and steps time until source line changes [ ] "next" command -- step until next line in same file
+    * Issue: need to be able to step out of functions?
+      Could always track a list of functions that we enter -- this means checking the source line on every step
+[ ] List assembly instructions being executed by given core (in human readable fmt) [ ] Info on a code module gives asm instructions and source?

+### Misc fixes
+[ ] Input handler should just have a pointer to Runtime, get fields from there [ ] If multiple signals in a module shorten to the same thing, give a longer
+    name

 ### Stretch things to add
 [ ] Hook into ELF file stubs (there's a GNU library for this)